-Food Fun, Going Green & Weekend Wanderer: Margaret Mendel was born in San Jose and has a Master’s degree in Counseling from the University of San Francisco & a Master’s of Fine Arts in Writing from Sarah Lawrence College.
+Food, Going Green & Travel: Margaret Mendel was born in San Jose and has a Master’s degree in Counseling from the University of San Francisco & a Master’s of Fine Arts in Writing from Sarah Lawrence College.
 Currently residing in New York, she has had several short stories and articles published.

 Helping Hands: Tom Sims is a local pastor, writer, and blogger.
 His congregation, “The Fellowship of Joy,” is part of a larger collaborative called “4141 Ministries,” of which he is Executive Director & he is an active Toastmaster.
 You can also find him on Facebook.

-Helping Hands column, Spiritually Speaking: Christopher Lewis is an evangelist, pastor and the founder of Nothing is Impossible Ministries.
+Helping Hands, Spiritually Speaking: Christopher Lewis is an evangelist, pastor and the founder of Nothing is Impossible Ministries.
 Raised in Reedley, educated in Scotland, he just recently became the pastor of a church in Leeds, England.

-Hometown History & Weekend Wanderer: Maria Ruizwas born in Santa Barbara, California; her family had been there since the Spaniards first converted the Indians & created small towns.
+Hometown History & Travel: Maria Ruiz was born in Santa Barbara, California; her family had been there since the Spaniards first converted the Indians & created small towns.
 She graduated from the University of San Diego State in 1972 & taught for 8 years before starting her own business.
 After retiring she began a ten-year odyssey to visit and live in 57 countries around the world.
 Presently, she lives in Puerto Vallarta, Mexico.
 Her blog can be found at http://pastprimetravelers.blogspot.com/ and her travel photos at http://community.webshots.com/user/langton64?vhost=community.

-Kings River Reviewers: Roy Runnels is a 21 year old aspiring writer currently working on becoming an English teacher.
+Books & Tales: Roy Runnels is a 22 year old aspiring writer currently working on becoming an English teacher.
 He has a great deal of interest in television as well as video games, when he is not busy writing.
 Roy was born in Lake Jackson, Texas and moved to Reedley, California in late 2012.

-Mysteryrat’s Maze: Marilyn Meredith is the author of nearly thirty published novels, including the award winning Deputy Tempe Crabtree mystery series; the latest is Dispel the Mist from Mundania Press.
+Mysteryrat’s Maze: Marilyn Meredith is the author of nearly thirty published novels, including the award winning Deputy Tempe Crabtree mystery series.
 Under the name of F. M. Meredith, she writes the Rocky Bluff P.D. crime series; An Axe to Grind is the latest from Oak Tree Press.
 She is a member of EPIC, Sisters in Crime, Mystery Writers of America and on the board of the Public Safety Writers of America.
 Marilyn was an instructor for Writer’s Digest School for ten years, served as an instructor at the Maui Writer’s Retreat and many other writer’s conferences.
 She makes her home in Springville, which is much like Bear Creek where Deputy Tempe Crabtree lives.
 Visit her at fictionforyou.com.

 Mysteryrat’s Maze & Rodent Ramblings: Diana Hockley is an Australian mystery author who lives in a southeast Queensland country town.
 She is the devoted slave of five ratties and usually finds an excuse to mention them in her writing, including her recent novel, The Naked Room.
 Since retiring from running a traveling mouse circus for 10 years, she is now the mouse judge for the Queensland Rat & Mouse Club shows.
 To learn more, check out her website.

-Mysteryrat’s Maze & TV Talk: Deborah Harter Williams lives in Half Moon Bay, CA and works as a mystery scout, seeking novels that could be made into television.
+Mysteryrat’s Maze & TV: Deborah Harter Williams lives in Half Moon Bay, CA and works as a mystery scout, seeking novels that could be made into television.
 She blogs at Clue Sisters and was formerly a mystery bookstore owner.

 Rodent Ramblings: Rebecca McLeod, enslaved by the whimsical charms of pet rats in her early twenties, spends her evenings slicing up vegetables and fruit for the vermin, chauffeuring them to the vet, and bragging about their many accomplishments to anyone who will listen.
 She & her husband Matthew run Bec and Matt’s Rats, a hobby rattery based out of Saskatoon, Saskatchewan (Canada) and are an active part of the Canadian rat fancying community.
 Rebecca holds a B.A.
 Hons. in English from the University of Saskatchewan and is a freelance writer.
 Visit Bec and Matt’s Rats on Facebook!

-Weekend Wanderer & Kings River Reviewers: Christina Morgan Cree lives in Santa Cruz with her three children and divides her time between fashion design, performing on stage and writing.
+Travel & Books & Tales: Christina Morgan Cree lives in Santa Cruz with her three children and divides her time between fashion design, performing on stage and writing.
 Finding inspiration everywhere, she squeezes the most she can out of each day chasing ideas, over-analyzing everything and loving the people around her.

-Ashley Brandon is 14 years old and a freshman at Reedley High School.
+Ashley Brandon is a sophomore at Reedley High School.
 She enjoys playing guitar, writing and track and hopes to attend UCSF to become a psychologist.